Etejerina/a-walk-in-python/day_5.md

 Done!
 ```

-This exmple is pretty silly.
-I bet most of you realized that you could have done it wuth a simple for loop.
+This example is pretty silly.
+I bet most of you realized that you could have done it with a simple for loop.
 You're right!

 Let's go with something more difficult...
 What about a factorial function?